4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 #### _ServiceNow JSON Web Service_

-For quite sometime, I believed ServiceNow's GUI was the only way to interact with its data.
-I came to this conclusion primarily because I tried and was unable to access the REST API  Because of this, arly forms of my automation tools solely
+For quite sometime, I believed ServiceNow's GUI was the only way to interact with its data, mostly because the first service I requested access to was the REST API, in which I was denied access.
+Naturally, anyone beyond ServiceNow admins and developers would be denied simple authentication access to any of ServiceNow's multiple web services.

+Thus, a Selenium Webdriver seemed to be the only automation option available for this environment.
+Tools and scripts using this method were certainly crude and error-prone at first, but they did become more refined as I gained experience.

+Simply due to policy, it was not possible for simple authentication with ServiceNow's various web services to be enabled for anyone beyond SNOW admins and developers.
+With the help of cookies however, access to the JSON Web Service via Requests is possible.
+This is true for all instances of ServiceNow utilized in this environment.